nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-disabled-conditions.md

 This way, your custom condition is just as usable as the built-in `@DisabledOnOs`, `@DisabledOnJre`, `@DisabledIfSystemProperty`, `@DisabledIfEnvironmentVariable`, and their `@Enabled...` counterparts.

-To deactivate conditions and run all tests, pass the following system property: `-Djunit.jupiter.conditions.deactivate=*`.
+To deactivate conditions and run all tests, pass the following system property: `shell§-Djunit.jupiter.conditions.deactivate=*`.

 For more fun with ~~[flags](https://www.youtube.com/watch?v=_e8PGPrPlwA)~~ conditions and other extension points, check the next posts in this series!